REZ3X/learn_c/README.md

 A block of code that performs a specific task, can be reused multiple times in a program.
 Function receive either fixed value or variable as input, process it and return the result Can only return one value, or no value (void)

+Static:
+keyword to define a variable or function with internal linkage By default, variables are local to the scope in which they are defined.
+Variables can be declared as static to increase their scope up to file containing them.
+As a result, these variables can be accessed anywhere inside a file.

+Local static variable (local scope-->inside function)-->lifetime of the variable is the entire program execution, but its scope is limited to the block in which it is defined.
+It retains its value between function calls.
+Initialization once only
+Static inside a function → keeps its value between calls.
+Static outside a function → variable is only visible within the file it is defined in (internal linkage).

+Static Function (By default function is global, but by adding static keyword, it becomes internal linkage) --> function is only visible within the file it is defined in (internal linkage).)

+static void fun(void) {
+   printf("I am a static function.");
+}

+Static vs Global?
+While static variables have scope over the file containing them making them accessible only inside a given file, global variables can be accessed outside the file too.